Hamdan bin Mohammed receives Kuwait's First Deputy Prime Minister, Minister of Defense and Minister of Interior

-His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum welcomed His Excellency Sheikh Fahad Yousef Saeed Al Sabah at the beginning of the meeting, during which they reviewed the UAE-Kuwaiti cooperation and partnership relations and the continuous progress they are witnessing at all levels thanks to the wise leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, and his brother His Highness Sheikh Nawaf Al Ahmad Al Jaber Al Sabah, Emir of the State of Kuwait, confirming the solidity of the fraternal and historical ties that bind the two countries and the two brotherly peoples..
+His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum welcomed His Excellency Sheikh Fahad Yousef Saud Al Sabah at the beginning of the meeting, during which they reviewed the UAE-Kuwaiti cooperation and partnership relations and the continuous progress they are witnessing at all levels thanks to the wise leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, and his brother His Highness Sheikh Mishaal Al-Ahmad Al-Jaber Al-Sabah, Emir of the State of Kuwait, confirming the solidity of the fraternal and historical ties that bind the two countries and the two brotherly peoples.

 #Hamdan #bin #Mohammed #receives #Kuwaits #Deputy #Prime #Minister #Minister #Defense #Minister #Interior